MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### AutomaticUploadBandwidthPercentage

-The **AutomaticUploadBandwidthPercentage** key enables the **Automatic upload bandwidth percentage** setting.

-The **Automatic upload bandwidth percentage** setting enables the sync app to automatically set the amount of bandwidth that can be used for uploading files, based on available bandwidth.
+This setting enables the sync app to automatically set the amount of bandwidth that can be used for uploading files, based on available bandwidth.

-The parameter is **AutomaticUploadBandwidthPercentage** and its value is an integer which determines the percentage of bandwidth the sync app can use out of the total available bandwidth.
-The accepted values for the percentage are from 1 to 99.
+To enable this setting, you must define a number between 1 and 99 which determines the percentage of bandwidth the sync app can use out of the total available bandwidth.

 The example for this setting in the **.plist** file is:
 <key>AutomaticUploadBandwidthPercentage</key>